National Logistics Corporation: History

 In July 2011, the Government of Pakistan allowed the NLC to participate in the bidding process for the acquisition of a state-owned construction company, which was a change from its original charter.
 The decision was made to refocus the NLC and align its activities with its statutory framework.
 The NLC sought to acquire international assets owned by the National Power Construction Company.

 As of 2011, NLC was responsible for transporting approximately 50 percent of Pakistan's domestic crude oil, amounting to about 76,000 barrels per day.

 In 2014, NLC was awarded the contract to construct the Rawalpindi section of Rawalpindi-Islamabad Metrobus at 1.04 per cent higher than the estimated cost.

-Following a period of closure, the Angoor Adda Border Terminal in South Waziristan was re-established to resume formal trade with Afghanistan.
-The modernization project was assigned to the National Logistics Corporation (NLC), a state-owned logistics and engineering organization.
-The NLC constructed a fully functional terminal in a record 30 days, overcoming significant logistical hurdles due to the complete absence of basic infrastructure like roads, electricity, and communication systems in the remote area.
-The new facility includes essential infrastructure such as offices and accommodation for government agencies (Customs, FIA, Plant Protection Department), weighbridges, container and truck yards, banking services, and digital connectivity for real-time clearance via Customs WeBOC and FIA's IBMS systems.
-The formalization of trade at this key crossing is intended to boost regional commerce, relieve congestion at other crossings like Torkham, and provide direct socio-economic benefits, including providing 100% of the jobs at the terminal to the local tribal youth.

 Controversies

 In 2010, a corruption scandal was unearthed that involved two Pakistan Army generals, (Maj Gen Khalid Zaheer Akhtar and Lt Gen Muhammad Afzal), and caused a loss of to the company through speculative investments between 2004 and 2008.
 In 2015, both of them were convicted by the military court of Pakistan.